Launching an Amazon ECS Windows container instance - Amazon Elastic Container Service

 Your Amazon ECS container instances are created using the Amazon EC2 console.
 Before you begin, be sure that you've completed the steps in Set up to use Amazon ECS.

-For more information about the launch wizard, see Launch an instance using the new launch instance wizard in the Amazon EC2 User Guide for Windows Instances.
+For more information about the launch wizard, see Launch an instance using the new launch instance wizard in the Amazon EC2 User Guide.

 You can use the new Amazon EC2 wizard to launch an instance.
 You can use the following list for the parameters and leave the parameters not listed as the default.
 The following instructions take you through each parameter group.